 The law requires the self-petitioner to show that they have "been been battered or has been the subject of extreme cruelty" by the LPR or USC family member.
 Examples of "battery" include physical violence and sexual abuse.
 U.S. Citizenship and Immigration Services (USCIS) considers emotional abuse, controlling behaviors, threats to harm or deport you, forcible detention, and other threatening behaviors to be "extreme cruelty."

 In addition, USCIS will consider emotional abuse, controlling behaviors, threats to harm or deport you, forcibly detaining you against your will, and other behaviors used to scare you.
 This is not an exhaustive list, and USCIS will consider the totality of the circumstances when deciding whether you have been subjected to battery or extreme cruelty.

-There is no length of time that you must have lived with the abuser and you do not have to currently be living with the abuser when you file for VAWA benefits.
-You can qualify under VAWA even if you lived with the abuser for only a short time.
-The VAWA law does not specify what it means to ‘live with’ the abuser, so even if you only spent a short amount of time in the same house or apartment with the abuser, this may be enough to meet this requirement.
+There is no length of time that you must have lived with the abuser and you do not have to currently be living with the abuser when you file for a green card under VAWA.
+Nor do you have to have lived together in the United States.
+VAWA does not specify what it means to "live with" the abuser, so even if you only spent a short amount of time in the same house or apartment, this could be enough to meet this requirement.

 In order to qualify for relief under VAWA, you need to have been a person of good moral character for at least the past three years.
 Some things that could prevent you from showing good moral character are: a criminal history, being a habitual drunkard, using drugs, illegal gambling, lying under oath, persecuting or harming others, or having committed marriage fraud in the past.

 The first step in applying for a VAWA-based green card is to file Form I-360 and supporting evidence with USCIS and then (either after it's approved or concurrently, depending on your eligibility to adjust status) file an application for a U.S. green card (lawful permanent residence), using Form I-485.